uday-teja/WallpaperChanger/README.md

 This application allows you to personalise desktop wallpaper.

-Used Quartz scheduler which allow us to schedule when to change the wallpaper
+Used Quartz scheduler which allow us to change the wallapaper at required intervals